qimagingAI/MultiStructure_AI/README.md

  - `env_linux.yaml` -- Anaconda Python environment for unix-based systems;
  - `env_windows.yaml` -- Anaconda Python environment for MS Windows system.

+The code used to perform the analyzes described in the Radiology article depends also on the following open source repositories:

+The TotalSegmentator code is publicly available (https://github.com/wasserth/TotalSegmentator), cLSTM code is publicly available under a Creative Commons BY-NC license at https://doi.org/10.5281/zenodo.10632288, PyRadiomics code is available at https://pyradiomics.readthedocs.io/en/latest/, and the XGBoost Python implementation is available at https://xgboost.readthedocs.io/en/stable/python/.

 ---

 Graphical abstract of the article:

 ![images/Figure 1_Revision.png](images/Figure%201_Revision.png)

+---